micene09/scarlett/README.md

 **throwExcluding (IResponseFilter[])**

-Even when you throwing error on failed requests, sometime you may need to filter this errors.
+Even when you throwing error on failed requests, sometimes you may need to filter this errors and react properly without throwing.

 You can do this providing an array of `IResponseFilter`: